Before & After: Homepage Rewrites That Doubled Conversions

 Abstract advice about homepage optimization is fine.
-But real transformations show exactly what changes and why they work.
-Here are homepage rewrites that produced measurable results—and the lessons you can apply.
+Real transformations show exactly what changes and why they work.
+Here are homepage rewrites that produced measurable results, and the lessons you can apply.

 Before: Headline: “Next-generation monitoring for modern infrastructure” Subheadline: “Leverage AI-powered insights to optimize your systems”